wjessop/Scamp/README.md

 A framework for writing [Campfire](http://campfirenow.com/) bots.
 Scamp is in early development so use it at your own risk, pull requests welcome.

+Scamp is designed to be simple, to get out of your way and to let you do what you want.
+It doesn't have any baggage, so no administration web interfaces, no built in commands.
+It's a blank slate for you to build on.

 ## Requirements

 Ruby >= 1.9.2 (At least for the named captures)